 I hadn’t really ridden since attaining my Learner’s Permit in September 2006.
 All I had done was a practice session a month previously at HART in Kilsyth, so when my husband suggested I go for a test ride on said scooter I was quietly freaking out, having pretty much forgotten everything I had learned.

-I had managed to take off and head off into the sunset, having serious doubts about whether I would ever be seen again.
-Then I thought I would be clever and turn into a carpark.
-However, that would necessitate actually turning around, as there was no other exit.
+I had managed to take off, having serious doubts about whether I would ever be seen again.
+I rode into a carpark not realising that would necessitate actually turning around, as there was no other exit.
 I had forgotten to “look where you want to go” so instead I looked at the wheelie bin and that’s where I went!
 Fortunately I was going so slowly that I just bumped it, but of course I came to a complete stop.
-Well, I managed to pick the scooter up.
-Thank goodness it wasn’t a super-heavy one.
-Then I had to re-start it.
-Somehow I did, then I went along a laneway, not realising it was one-way, the other way.
-Luckily no-one collided with me, and when I got back to the driveway my husband looked a bit puzzled, thinking I had been gone quite a while.
+I managed to pick the scooter up, relieved it wasn’t a super-heavy one.
+Somehow I managed to re-start it, going the wrong direction in a one-way lane, where luckily no-one collided with me.
+When I got back to the driveway my husband looked a bit puzzled, thinking I had been gone quite a while.

 I just said, “We’d better buy it.
 I’ll explain later.”